TLINDEN/pcp/README.txt

     After entering their name, email address and a passphrase to protect the key, it will be stored in their vault file (by default ~/.pcpvault).

-    Now, both of them have to export the public key part of their key:
+    Now, both of them have to export the public key, which has to be imported by the other one.
+With pcp you can export the public part of your primary key, but the better solution is to export a derived public key especially for the recipient:

      Alicia                             Bobby
-     pcp1 -p -O alicia.pub              pcp1 -p -O bobby.pub
+     pcp1 -p -r Bobby -O alicia.pub     pcp1 -p -r Alicia -O bobby.pub

     They've to exchange the public key somehow (which is not my problem at the moment, use ssh, encrypted mail, whatever).
 Once exchanged, they